jrochkind/attr_json/README.md

   doesn't need to be very queryable generally.

 * You want to version your models, which is tricky with associations between models.
-  Minimize associations by inlining the complex data.
+  Minimize associations by inlining the complex data into one table row.

 * Generally, we're turning postgres into a _simple_ object-oriented document store.
 That can be mixed with an rdbms.
 The very same